 Step 2: Connect to a VPN (Virtual Private Network)

-Ideally, you’ve already setup your VPN prior to arrival in China, since it’s a huge pain to do so once you’ve arrived.
-Take note of that as you read on and consider getting a VPN on your phone right now.
+Ideally, you’ve already setup your Virtual Private Network (aka “VPN”) prior to arrival in China, since it’s a huge pain to do so once you’ve arrived.

 This is what usually happens when you’re setting up a VPN for your phone, tablet or computer: